For the best Scuba Diving and Snorkelling in Gran Canaria join Davy Jones Diving, Arinaga

 A diver swims through the King Posts on the Kalais surrounded by small damselfish

-A winch on the deck of the Kalais at 25m
+Equipment on the deck of the wreck of the Kalais in Gran Canaria

 Frigorifica

-Another wreck just outside Las Palmas, this is a refrigeration vessel which has sunk onto it's side in 35m of water, and is now home to a huge shoal of barracudas.
+Another wreck just outside Las Palmas, this is a Russian refrigeration vessel, the Korsakov which has sunk onto it's side in 35m of water, and is now home to a huge shoal of barracudas.
 You can enter many of the holds (but they still retain the cold of their past use) and parts of the superstructure which remain intact and to the side of the vessel.

 Arona

-This vessel is some way to the south of Las Palmas and is not effected by the harbour works.
+This vessel is about 20 minutes to the south of Las Palmas and is not effected by the harbour works.
 In good conditions it is an awesome sight, largely intact and surrounded by shoaling fish.
-It is a large Cargo vessel lying in it's side in 40m of water, allowing a variety of dives at depths from about 25m to 35m along it's length.
+It is a large Cargo vessel lying on it's side in 40m of water, allowing a variety of dives at depths from about 25m to 35m along it's length.
+There are large shoals of barracudas, sardines, damselfish and bastard grunts; and you are likely to see amberjack, angelsharks or rays patrolling the perimiters.
+There are even some small red gorgonias starting to grow on the superstructure as well as big giant anemones in the more shaded corners.

 The Arona is a spectacular wreck, covered in marine life